 - Easy access.
 Things need to be easily accessible.
 Especially those you use more often.
 Moving all the glasses and cups around to get my favorite coffee cup is not a lot of fun.
 I needed to change that.

-I found that when you follow through with all these points, you can save so much space in your home.
-And of course you also save time, money and energy, because you aren’t looking for things and aren’t buying the same things over and over again, just because you can’t find them.
+I found that when you follow through with these three tips, you can save so much space in your home.
+And of course, you also save time, money and energy, because you aren’t looking for things and aren’t buying the same things over and over again, just because you can’t find them.

 Now here are some more specific tips that will help you follow through with getting organized at home.

 1. Use Jars / Glass Containers